Omicron less likely to put you in the hospital, studies say

 That analysis included all cases of COVID-19 confirmed by PCR tests in England in the first half of December in which the variant could be identified: 56,000 cases of omicron and 269,000 cases of delta.

 A separate study out of Scotland, by scientists at the University of Edinburgh and other experts, suggested the risk of hospitalization was two-thirds less with omicron than delta.
-But that study pointed out that the nearly 24,000 omicron cases in Scotland were predominantly among younger adults ages 20-39.
+But that study pointed out that the nearly 24,000 omicron cases in Scotland were predominantly among younger adults ages 20 to 39.
 Younger people are much less likely to develop severe cases of COVID-19.

 The findings have not yet been reviewed by other experts, the gold standard in scientific research.